Town Bulk Trash Day

 Get rid of your unwanted, unusable big stuff the right way and free up space at home

-The fees collected covered the dumpster costs so the event could break about even, leaving two beneficiaries who were enormously grateful: The environment and less cluttered households throughout North East.
+The fees collected cover the dumpster costs so the event breaks about even, leaving two beneficiaries who were enormously grateful: The environment and less cluttered households throughout North East.

 NOT accepted are items you can safely dispose of in your household trash, such as latex paint cans (if the paint has dried or the can is empty), ordinary light bulbs (in a paper bag or box to confine breakage), dead alkaline household batteries, or empty aerosol cans.